erbon7/pcam_analysis/README.md

 # pcam_analysis

-This repository presents an exploratory analysis of the PCAM dataset, using off-the-shelf deep learning libraries (tensorflow & keras).
+This notebook presents an exploratory analysis of the PCAM dataset, using off-the-shelf deep learning libraries (tensorflow & keras).

 PatchCamelyon (PCAM) is a public dataset of 327.680 images (96 x 96 px)